AbinashBishoyi/zegoggl.es/_posts/2009-06-20-goodbye-analog-tv.markdown

 >The sky above the port was the color of television, tuned to a dead channel.

-This famous opening parapraph from the science-fiction novel "Neuromancer" by William Gibson sounds very out of date now.
+This famous opening paragraph from the science-fiction novel "Neuromancer" by William Gibson sounds very out of date now.
 Glitchy and chopped up playback (as seen with damaged DVDs) have replaced the grainy static snow.

-The analog to digitial switchover hasn't really made news - most people I asked were not aware that it happended.
+The analog to digital switchover hasn't really made news - most people I asked were not aware that it happened.
 I read about it on [rhizome.org](http://rhizome.org), a web site dedicated to new media art which commented on the use of YouTube to document the switchover:

 >There is something curiously surreal about these grainy videos of television screens switching to static, taped in people's homes on